 | ^

 These warnings tell us that we have functions that are never used.
-Don’t worry about those warnings for now; we’ll address them later in the chapter.
-The good news is that they’re just warnings; our project was built successfully!
+Don’t worry about these warnings for now; we’ll address them in the “Controlling Visibility with pub” section later in this chapter.
+The good news is that they’re just warnings; our project built successfully!

+Prod: Check xref

-Let’s extract the network module into its own file next, using the same pattern.
+Next, let’s extract the network module into its own file using the same pattern.
 In src/lib.rs, delete the body of the network module and add a semicolon to the declaration, like so:

 Filename: src/lib.rs